danmarksmiljoeportal/lagvaelgeren/README.md

 Welcome to DataDeling - A complete solution to catalogue Datasets and UI components to display and interact with them in a web client environment.

-DataDeling consists of four high level parts:
+DataDeling consists of three system components:

-1. [Datakatalog service](doc/backend) - REST service providing an API to access a catalog of Datasets
-2. [Client API](doc/frontend#client-api) - Typescript package as npm package
-3. [UI components](doc/frontend#ui-components) - Vue 3 reusable components as npm package
+1. [UI components](doc/frontend#ui-components) - Vue 3 reusable components as npm package which use the API package
-  - LayerControl (Lagvælger or LV)
+   * LayerControl (Lagvælger or LV)
-  - DataStore (Databutik or DB)
+   * DataStore (Databutik or DB)
-  - Attribution
+   * Attribution
-  - LayerToggle
+   * LayerToggle
+2. [Client API](doc/frontend#client-api) - TypeScript API npm package offering a high level API to access the Datakatalog service
+3. [Datakatalog service](doc/backend) - REST API service providing access to a catalog of Datasets

+It's possible to integrate using only the Datakatalog service but it requires more knowledge of the data model and use cases.
+The UI components are high level and can easily be integrated in web based solutions.

 The underlying data model used in DataDelning is formally documented [here](doc/datamodel).

 ## FAQ

 - Only EPSG:25832 is used.
 Other projections aren't supported.